 What Are The Top Tools Proofreaders Need To Start?

 - Grammarly: Grammarly is a tool that is trusted by millions of students and writers.
 This tool helps find grammatical errors fast and helps enhance your writing.
 You can sign up for the free version of Grammarly to test it out.
-So far, it one of my favorite tools to use for the proofreading process.
+So far, it is one of my favorite tools to use for the proofreading process.

 - Google Docs: Google Docs is an online office suite that includes a word process, spreadsheet program, and much more.
 It’s great for writers to store documents and articles.
 It’s also free, which is a huge plus when starting a proofreading business.

 - Pater Rater: This tool is great for finding plagiarism in any article that you work on.

-- Dropbox: This tool is a great sharing platform where you can store the articles and documents you work on.
+- Dropbox: This tool is a great sharing platform where you can store articles and documents you work on.

 How To Find Online Proofreading Jobs For Beginners

-There are a lot of places online where you find legitimate proofreading jobs.
+There are a lot of places online where you can find legitimate proofreading jobs.
 Identifying your writing strength will help you narrow down which area of focus you want to go into with proofreading.
-You also can decide if you want to be only a freelance proofreader who takes on a job on a day to day basis or if you want a set work from home schedule as a proofreader with a company.
+You also can decide if you want to be a freelance proofreader who takes jobs on a day-to-day basis or if you want a set work-from-home schedule as a proofreader with a company.

 Below are some of my favorite places to find proofreading jobs online.

-- Fiver: Fiver is one of the best places to find proofreading jobs online.
+- Fiverr: Fiverr is one of the best places to find proofreading jobs online.
 Fiverr is a marketplace where proofreaders and other workers place jobs up for hire.